EighteenZi/rocksdb_wiki/RocksDB-Basics.md

 ## 4. Features

+#### Column Families
+RocksDB supports partitioning a database instance into multiple column families.
+All databases are created with a column family named "default", which is used for operations where column family is unspecified.

+RocksDB guarantees users a consistent view across column families, including after crash recovery when WAL is enabled.
+It also supports atomic cross-column family operations via the `WriteBatch` API.

+#### Updates
+A `Put` API inserts a single key-value to the database.
+If the key already exists in the database, the previous value will be overwritten.
+A `Write` API allows multiple keys-values to be atomically inserted into the database.
+The database guarantees that either all of the keys-values in a single `Write` call will be inserted into the database or none of them will be inserted into the database.
+If any of those keys already exist in the database, previous values will be overwritten.

 #### Gets, Iterators and Snapshots
 Keys and values are treated as pure byte streams.
 There is no limit to the size of a key or a value.
 The `Get` API allows an application to fetch a single key-value from the database.
 The `MultiGet` API allows an application to retrieve a bunch of keys from the database.
 All the keys-values returned via a `MultiGet` call are consistent with one-another.

 All data in the database is logically arranged in sorted order.
 An application can specify a key comparison method that specifies a total ordering of keys.
 An `Iterator` API allows an application to do a `RangeScan` on the database.
 The `Iterator` can seek to a specified key and then the application can start scanning one key at a time from that point.
 The `Iterator` API can also be used to do a reverse iteration of the keys in the database.
 A consistent-point-in-time view of the database is created when the Iterator is created.
 Thus, all keys returned via the Iterator are from a consistent view of the database.

 A `Snapshot` API allows an application to create a point-in-time view of a database.
 The `Get` and `Iterator` APIs can be used to read data from a specified snapshot.
 In a sense, a `Snapshot` and an `Iterator` both provide a point-in-time view of the database, but their implementations are different.
-Short lived scans are best done via an iterator while long-running scans are better done via a snapshot.
+Short-lived/foreground scans are best done via an iterator while long-running/background scans are better done via a snapshot.
 An iterator keeps a reference count on all underlying files that correspond to that point-in-time-view of the database - these files are not deleted until the Iterator is released.
 A snapshot, on the other hand, does not prevent file deletions; instead the compaction process understands the existence of snapshots and promises never to delete a key that is visible in any existing snapshot.

 Snapshots are not persisted across database restarts: a reload of the RocksDB library (via a server restart) releases all pre-existing snapshots.